chiasinnnnn/EcoTrack-AI/README.md

 # 💻 System Architecture

-[Image of a software architecture diagram showing the connection between a React/Flutter frontend, Gemini 1.5 Flash API, and Firebase Firestore/Auth]

 Our architecture is designed to be modular, reactive, and resilient, ensuring that the AI analysis is instantaneous and available even in low-connectivity environments.

 * **Frontend (React/TypeScript):** Handles the user interface and **Material 3** tonal rendering.
-It manages camera input and image preprocessing (Base64 conversion) before sending data to the AI layer.
+It manages camera input and image preprocessing (**Base64 conversion**) before sending data to the AI layer.
 * **AI Integration Layer (Gemini 1.5 Flash):** The core intelligence of EcoTrack.
 It uses a **Strict JSON Schema** to identify materials and assess Hazard Levels.
 It is grounded in Malaysian SAS policy to map waste to the correct bin colors.
 * **Hybrid Data Layer (Firebase & LocalStorage):**
-    * **

-### Importance of AI for our solution

-1. **Multimodal Analysis**
-   Unlike a simple barcode scanner that requires a pre-existing database, Gemini 1.5 Flash can analyze visual data (images of waste) in real-time.
-This allows Kitaro to identify unbranded, crushed, or unique packaging that wouldn't be in a standard database.

-2. **Localized Context**
-   We don't just use a generic AI model.
-We have "grounded" the AI with specific instructions on the Malaysian Separation at Source (SAS**)** policy.
-The AI knows to classify items into Blue (Paper), Brown (Glass), and Orange (Plastic/Metal) bins, making the advice immediately actionable for Malaysian users.

-3. **Structured Output:**
-   To ensure our app is reliable, we use Gemini's JSON mode with a predefined schema.
-This forces the AI to return data in a strict JSON format (material, recyclable, instruction), preventing errors that could occur with free-text responses.

-## Google Developer Technologies Used in EcoTrack

-1) **Firebase Authentication**
-   We implemented Firebase Authentication to manage secure, end-to-end identity through Google Sign-In.
-This provided a frictionless onboarding experience for our users, allowing us to securely associate personalized Scan History with unique user IDs with minimal development overhead.
-2) **Cloud Firestore**
-   We chose Cloud Firestore as our primary NoSQL database to manage real-time data synchronization for user scan history.
-Because Firestore uses live listeners via `onSnapshot`, every new waste identification is instantly reflected across all user platforms without requiring a manual page refresh, leading to a highly responsive and reliable record of a user’s sustainability progress
-3) **Flutter**
-   We utilized Flutter to develop a high-performance native mobile prototype alongside our React web application.
-This choice provided a robust engine for handling camera-heavy requirements, which allowed us to demonstrate a scalable path toward a native mobile experience that maintains consistent logic and high-speed rendering across both iOS and Android devices.

-# System Architecture

-Our architecture is designed to be modular, reactive, and resilient, ensuring that the AI analysis is instantaneous and available even in low-connectivity environments.

-* **Frontend (React/TypeScript):** Handles the user interface and Material 3 tonal rendering.
-It manages camera input and image preprocessing (Base64 conversion) before sending data to the AI layer.
-* **AI Integration Layer (Gemini 1.5 Flash):** The core intelligence of EcoTrack.
-It uses a Strict JSON Schema to identify materials and assess Hazard Levels.
-It is grounded in Malaysian SAS policy to map waste to the correct bin colors.
-* **Hybrid Data Layer (Firebase & LocalStorage):** \* **Auth:** Secure Google Sign-In.
+    * **Auth:** Secure Google Sign-In via Firebase Authentication.
-  * Resilient Persistence**:** Uses a "Local-First" strategy where scans are saved to the device immediately (`saveToLocal`) and then synced to Cloud Firestore for cross-device access.
+    * **Resilient Persistence:** Uses a **"Local-First"** strategy where scans are saved to the device immediately (`saveToLocal`) and then synced to **Cloud Firestore** for cross-device access.
-* **Location Service:** Utilizes the Web Geolocation API to provide real-time distance calculations to the nearest specialized recycling centers.
+* **Location Service:** Utilizes the **Web Geolocation API** to provide real-time distance calculations to the nearest specialized recycling centers.

-## Workflow
+---

+## 🔄 Workflow: The Scan-to-Sync Lifecycle

+We optimized the workflow to ensure that a lack of internet never stops a user from making a sustainable decision.

-1. **Capture:** User snaps an image of waste.
+1.  **📸 Capture:** User snaps an image of waste through the mobile-optimized interface.
-2. **Inference:** Gemini 1.5 Flash identifies the material and hazard level based on localized SAS prompts.
+2.  **🧠 Inference:** Gemini 1.5 Flash identifies the material and hazard level based on localized **SAS prompts**.
-3. **Local Save:** The result is immediately committed to local storage for zero-latency history access.
+3.  **💾 Local Save:** The result is immediately committed to **local storage** for zero-latency history access.
-4. **Cloud Sync:** The data is pushed to Firestore when a network is available.
+4.  **☁️ Cloud Sync:** The data is pushed to **Firestore** automatically once a network connection is established.
-5. **Actionable Feedback:** The UI renders a color-coded Action Card (Blue/Brown/Orange/Green) and provides a Navigation Link to the nearest center if specialized disposal is required.
+5.  **⚡ Actionable Feedback:** The UI renders a color-coded **Action Card** (Blue/Brown/Orange/Green) and provides a Navigation Link to the nearest center if specialized disposal is required.

+<a name="imple-challenges"></a>
+# 🛠️ Implementation Challenges

+## 🚧 Challenge 1: Inconsistent & Unstructured AI Responses
+One of the most significant technical hurdles was the **probabilistic nature** of the Gemini Vision model.
+Our frontend expected a strict, predictable JSON shape to render the Result Card, but early testing revealed that the model frequently:
+* Wrapped responses in **Markdown blocks** (```json).
+* Added conversational preambles (e.g., "Sure, here is your data...").
+* Used inconsistent keys (e.g., `"Plastic Type"` instead of `"materialType"`).
+* Omitted fields entirely when images were ambiguous.

+Because our `App.tsx` directly destructures the response, a single invalid JSON structure caused a **runtime crash**, breaking our promise of instant guidance.

+### 🔍 Why It Was Challenging
+Unlike traditional REST APIs, LLMs are not deterministic.
+An explicit "return only JSON" prompt can still fail due to:
+1. **Network Latency Spikes:** Causing partial or malformed responses.
+2. **Model Uncertainty:** The AI attempting to "explain" its confusion in plain text.
+3. **Parsing Errors:** Standard `JSON.parse()` throws an error the moment a single character (like a backtick or a prefix) is out of place.

+Our initial approach in services/geminiService.ts used a plain text prompt:
+"Identify this item and return JSON with item name, material, recyclability and instructions."

+This caused markdown-wrapped JSON (\`\`\`json blocks), extra explanations before the object, and inconsistent key names.
+All caused failed parsing and JSON.parse() to throw and the result card to never render.

+### Final Solution
+We pivoted to Gemini's native Controlled Generation feature by passing a responseSchema and setting responseMimeType: "application/json" directly in the SDK config.
+This instructs the model at the API level (not just via prompt) to return pure, schema-validated JSON with no markdown.
+The Google API itself guarantees the output format at the source.
+In services/geminiService.ts, our final schema definition looks like this:

 # **Implementation Challenges**